olekaspt/Lab03/README.md

 ## Task 0: Evaluate initial starter implementation, to decide which implementation to choose from.

-Pick RAII and std::move, dumb pointers, or smart pointers.
+YOu will be doing RAII and std::move, and then either dumb pointers or smart pointers.

 Compare and contrast the approaches towards managing the memory.

 Run the code in the debugger to be able to help explain the difference if needed.